Python Turtle - Lesson 6¶

 Comparison operators¶

-There are six comparison operators you can use.
-Create a new file called lesson_6_pt_1.py and enter the code below.
+Create a new file called lesson_6_pt_1.py and type in the code below.

 1print("jeff" == "jeff") # equal to